Reducing Crop Loss and Increasing Farmer Incomes Through Improved Crop Management

 Partners: Farm to Market Alliance (FtMA), Alliance for a Green Revolution Africa (AGRA), The World Food Program (WFP)

 Dates of service: February 2018 - January 2019

 IDinsight contacts: Chris Chibwana, Kevin Kelsey

-IDinsight will conduct a process evaluation to identify strengths and weaknesses in the implementation of the two-step training.
-In particularly, during the second step, IDinsight will examine barriers to post-harvest knowledge dissemination, as well as retention and take-up of best practices.
-We will additionally do a basic costing model in order to determine cost per farmer reached.
+IDinsight conducted a process evaluation to identify strengths and weaknesses in implementation, and to identify assumptions in the theory of change that do not hold.
+IDinsight examined barriers to post-harvest knowledge dissemination, as well as retention and take-up of best practices.

 The process evaluation found that the program was implemented as intended.
 Notably, the lead farmer to farmer model was effective in disseminating information to farmers at scale.
 However, few farmers adopted FtMA’s best practices, despite gaining and retaining what was taught during the trainings.
 Barriers to adoption depend on the specific post-harvest best practice.
 For example, cost and availability were reported as the primary reasons for not purchasing and using hermetic storage bags.